hiddenpeopleclub/cuentitos/docs/architecture/README.md

 # Architecture Decision Records

-This directory contains Architecture Decision Records (ADRs) for the `cuentitos`.
+This directory contains Architecture Decision Records (ADRs) for the `cuentitos` environment.

 Every time I make a design decision, I write an ADR.
 This is the place to look for the rationale behind the design.